Episode 169

 Get the show on the road

 Means to begin an activity or journey.
+To kick off a show, or kickoff

-To kick off a show means to start a performance or the first performance among many others.
+To kick off a show means to start a performance, or the first performance, among many others.

-It’s a movie to watch just for entertainment.
+Popcorn movie It’s a movie to watch just for entertainment.

 Live up to the hype